-1.1 Effective communications are well planned
+1.1 Effective communication is well-planned

-A key element of the production process, which includes all stages of editing, layout, web publishing and print, is planning.
+A key element of the production process - which includes all stages of editing, layout, web publishing and print - is planning.
 The EEA has limited resources and our audiences have clear needs.
-The better planned a product is, the more chance it has of being timely and targeted and of meeting these needs.
+The better planned a product is, the more chance it has of being timely, targeted and of meeting these needs.

 Each EEA product is designed for a specific purpose and audience.
-Each product type also has a specific template, either in Word or online, and a workflow.
-See Annex I of the Publishing Guide for information on templates and how to use them.
+Each product type also has a specific template, either in Word or online, and a relevant workflow.

-The EEA Publishing Guide (link), which complements this writing manual, provides clear guidelines to EEA staff, members of Eionet and external contractors and partners on how to produce effective and timely EEA products, including:
+The EEA Publishing Guide, which complements this writing manual, provides clear guidelines to EEA staff, members of Eionet and partners.
+These guidelines unfold how to produce effective and timely EEA products and contain an overview of EEA publication types and their associated templates and workflows.